runrig-coop/hedgerows/index.md

 > and freedom.

 I draw attention to this episode and Shiva's analysis for several reasons.
+It's an early instance of the enclosure metaphor being applied to IP rights; that much is clear:

+> Patents on life enclose the creativity inherent to living systems that
+> reproduce and multiply in self-organized freedom.
+They enclose the interior
+> spaces of the bodies of women, plants, and animals.
+They also enclose the free
+> spaces of intellectual creativity by transforming publicly generated knowledge
+> into private property.

-It's an early instance of the enclosure metaphor being applied to IPR; that much should be clear.
-The fact that it lies at the intersection of agriculture and technology should also banish any residual notion that small-scale farming and open source software are unrelated concerns.
+The fact that this enclosure lies at the intersection of agriculture and technology should also banish any residual notion that small-scale farming and open source software are unrelated concerns.
 The ideological connection between food sovereignty and technology sovereignty turns out to be nothing new.
 We may